terrier-org/terrier-core/doc/quickstart_experiments.md

 ### Interactive Terrier

 This allows you to to do interactive retrieval.
 This is a quick way to test Terrier.
-If that you have installed Terrier on Windows, you can start Interactive Terrier by executing the `bin/terrier.bat interactive`.
+If you have installed Terrier on Windows, you can start Interactive Terrier by executing the `bin/terrier.bat interactive`.
 On a Unix system or Mac, you can run interactive Terrier by executing the `bin/terrier interactive` file.
 You can configure the retrieval functionalities of Interactive Terrier using properties described in the [InteractiveQuerying](javadoc/org/terrier/applications/InteractiveQuerying.html) class.

 ### Desktop Terrier

-A sample Desktop search application, is available [separately from Github](https://github.com/terrier-org/terrier-desktop).
+A sample desktop search application (built using the Swing UI technology), is packaged separately, but can be automatically installed and used from Terrier using the following command: `bin/terrier -Dterrier.mvn.coords=org.terrier:terrier-desktop:5.0 desktop`.
+Its source is available [separately from Github](https://github.com/terrier-org/terrier-desktop).

 Tutorial: How to use the Batch (TREC) Terrier
 ---------------------------------------------

 ### Indexing

 This guide will provide step-by-step instructions for using Terrier to index a TREC collection.
-We assume that the operating system is Linux, and that the collection, along with the topics and the relevance assessments (qrels), is stored in the directory `share/vaswani_npl/`.
+We assume that the operating system is Linux, and that the collection, along with the topics and the relevance assessments (qrels), are stored in the directory `share/vaswani_npl/`.

 1. Go to the Terrier folder.